fatt00/AbdulFatahAmrulloh.github.io/_pages/about.md

 In my recent work, I have focused on developing decision support systems for complex network environments, emphasizing optimization and machine learning techniques.
 This foundational experience has enriched my understanding of data-driven solutions.

-**Smart Fish Farm Android (SMAFI):**
+**Smart Poultry Monitoring System (SMAJA):**

-I developed the user interface for SMAFI, a smart fish farm Android application focused on fish farming investment.
-This project involved managing the program using Android Studio, using Flutter with Dart programming language.
+I designed and developed the user interface for SMAJA, a smart poultry monitoring Android application focused on poultry investment and digital tracking.
+This project was built using Flutter with the Dart programming language and managed using Android Studio.
+The app provides an intuitive experience for users to monitor poultry asset performance, manage transactions, and visualize investment data through interactive UI components.

 **Simulation of Ad-Hoc On Demand Distance Vector (AODV) Routing Protocol on VANETs:**